tharun007853/ModernPortfolioShowcase/replit.md

 - **Asset Handling**: Vite handles frontend assets, Express serves them in production

 The architecture supports easy scaling and deployment while maintaining a clean development experience with hot reloading and type safety throughout the stack.

+## Recent Changes

+### July 16, 2025
+- Removed embedded systems phrase from experience section description
+- Removed Quick Facts and Core Competencies sections from About page
+- Added "Food Ordering App" project using Java and Android Studio
+- Updated projects layout to display 3 projects in responsive grid
+- Updated GitHub stats to reflect 3+ repositories
+- Created comprehensive deployment package for multiple platforms

+## Deployment Ready

+The portfolio is now fully configured for deployment on multiple platforms:
+- **Vercel**: Zero-config deployment with `vercel.json`
+- **Netlify**: Static site deployment with `netlify.toml`
+- **Railway**: Full-stack deployment with `railway.json`
+- **Heroku**: Traditional deployment with `Procfile`
+- **DigitalOcean**: App Platform with `.do/app.yaml`
+- **Docker**: Containerized deployment with `Dockerfile` and `docker-compose.yml`

+All necessary configuration files, documentation, and deployment scripts have been created for seamless deployment to any platform.